anirudh9784/Adversarial-Attacks-and-Defences/README.md

 ![GitHub stars](https://img.shields.io/github/stars/anirudh9784/Adversarial-Defense?style=social)
 ![GitHub forks](https://img.shields.io/github/forks/anirudh9784/Adversarial-Defense?style=social)
 [Architecture](#Architecture)<br>
-The proposed system majorly focuses on static image input and defence architecture.
+<ul>The proposed system majorly focuses on static image input and defence architecture.
 Following are the characteristics of the proposed model:
-<ul><li>Combination of two models to effectively defend both Black box and White Box attack. </li>
+<li>Combination of two models to effectively defend both Black box and White Box attack. </li>
       <li>Randomization method acts as a backup for filtration performed by auto-encoder there by increasing the robustness of the proposed model. </li>
       <li>Grad-CAM allows the model to predict the highlighted important region based on classification.</li></ul>